ctscofield/web-sprint-challenge-authentication-and-testing/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.

+  Sessions only work on a single domain where as a json web token can be used to authenticate on multiple domains and devices.

 2. What does `bcryptjs` do to help us store passwords in a secure manner?

+  Bcryptjs is a sweet package that hashes passwords and still makes them unique to users.

 3. How are unit tests different from integration and end-to-end testing?

+  They are different because end to end is literally the whole user experience testing where as uit tests just test a specific function.

 4. How does _Test Driven Development_ change the way we write applications and tests?

+TDD changes the way apps are written because it starts with a basic test and then the function and then making them both better.